varlackc/CodingChallenges/FizzBuzz/ReadMe.md

 # Fizz Buzz

-### Fizz Buzz program used to practice programming logic and sintax.
+### Fizz Buzz program used to practice programming logic and syntax.

 ## Task
 Build a Fizz Buzz program that takes outputs a list of numbers and prints fizz or buzz depending on whether the numbers are even or odd.